1994–95 WHL season

-The 1994–95 WHL season was the 29th season for the Western Hockey League.
-Sixteen teams completed a 72-game season.
-The Kamloops Blazers won their third President's Cup in four seasons, as well as their third Memorial Cup in four seasons.
+The 1994–95 WHL season was the 29th season of the Western Hockey League (WHL), featuring sixteen teams and a 72-game regular season.
+The Kamloops Blazers entrenched their major junior dynasty by winning their seventh Scotty Munro Memorial Trophy, their sixth President's Cup championship—their third in four seasons—and their third Memorial Cup title in four seasons.

-League notes
+The season was the first for the Prince George Cougars, after the Victoria Cougars relocated to Prince George, British Columbia in the off-season, making the Cougars the northern-most team in the Canadian Hockey League.